Freedom of religion in Somalia: Legal framework

 The provisional constitution of Somalia provides for the right of individuals to practice their religion, makes Islam the state religion, prohibits the propagation of any religion other than Islam (although it does not explicitly ban conversion), and stipulates all laws must comply with the general principles of Muslim religious law.
 No exemptions from the application of sharia legal principles exist for non-Muslims, although most implementations of Islamic law occur at the regional, as opposed to the national, level.
 The federal government of Somalia had limited ability to implement its laws beyond greater Mogadishu; most other areas of Somalia were outside its control.
 The provisional constitution requires the president, but not other office holders, to be Muslim.
 There are no public places of worship for non-Muslims in the country.

 The national penal code generally remains valid in all regions of the country.
 It does not prohibit conversion from Islam to another religion, but it criminalizes blasphemy and “defamation of Islam,” which carry penalties of up to two years in prison.
-In 2022, police in Somaliland arrested a local resident on charges of blasphemy, apostasy, insulting Islam and Muhammad on social media, as well as spreading Christianity; she was sentenced to five years in prison and her second appeal is due to be heard in 2023.
+In 2022, police in Somaliland arrested a local resident on charges of blasphemy, apostasy, insulting Islam and Muhammad on social media, as well as spreading Christianity; she was sentenced to five years in prison and her second appeal scheduled for 2023.

 The federal Ministry of Education has the mandate to regulate religious instruction throughout the country.
 Federal and regional authorities require Islamic instruction in all schools, public or private, except those operated by non-Muslims.
 Private schools have more leeway to determine their curriculum.

-While missionary groups exist in Somalia, they face significant legal and societal barriers to their activities, and often even have difficulty carrying out humanitarian aid missions.
+While missionary groups exist in Somalia, they face significant legal and societal barriers to their activities, and often have difficulty carrying out humanitarian aid missions.